-You or the student can make a formal appeal by writing to tell us why you think our decision or assessment is wrong.
-Address the envelope to "SAAS Appeals" at the address in Annex A and clearly mark the letter "Formal Appeal".
-Please put the SAAS reference number on any correspondence.
+You can make a formal appeal by writing to tell us why you think our decision or assessment is wrong.
+Clearly mark your letter "Formal Appeal" and write the SAAS reference number on it.
+Please send this, along with all the relevant documentary evidence to support the appeal, to the address below, and mark the envelope 'SAAS Appeals'.